You want smart political talk without the meltdowns?

 I want to do a unity rally where I bring everyone together and make it about these policies that work for the state of Georgia.

-And I say it doesn't matter about what anything else.
+And I say it doesn't matter about anything else.

-What matters about having your get your kids saved, that they can come home safe, they can walk to school, having your your wives, your mom, be able to go to the mall and feel safe, being able to go down to the grocery store, buy groceries without prices being so high, being able to buy gas and go to work.
+What matters about having your kids safe, that they can come home safe, they can walk to school, having your wives, your mom, being able to go to the mall and feel safe, being able to go to the grocery store, buy groceries without prices being so high, being able to buy gas and go to work.

 That's what I'm worried about.